jtyu2/data-mgmt-project/ProjectPlan.md

 Mehr & Jonathan: Conduct analysis and create visualizations, document steps need to reproduce the analysis

 ## Research question
+Throughout this project, we aim to answer the following questions:
 What is the relationship between unemployment rates and median household income in the United States?
 How does it vary by state and time?
+These questions will be addressed through the integration and analysis of our datasets that capture economic indicators across many time periods and states.

 ## Datasets